-- 5.14 The school has a written classroom management philosophy and policies that are developmentally appropriate and biblically based, and they are implemented effectively and communicated to the school community.
-(E/S) - 5.14a Child guidance policies and procedures are in place and published for parents and staff.
-The policies and procedures support staff in maintaining effective orderly classrooms (outlined in the EE Evidence Guide on the accompanying CD).
-(EE) - 5.15 Written policies and procedures are in place to allocate and protect instructional time and learning opportunities and support student learning and graduation requirements.
+- 5.13 The school has a written classroom management philosophy and policies that are developmentally appropriate and biblically based, and they are implemented effectively and communicated to the school community.
+(E/S) - 5.13a Child guidance policies and classroom management procedures are in place and published for parents and staff.
+The policies and procedures support staff in maintaining effective orderly classrooms (outlined in the EE Evidence Guide for REACH Indicators).
+(EE) - 5.14 Written policies and procedures are in place to allocate and protect instructional time and learning opportunities and support student learning and graduation requirements.
 The number of students per classroom is monitored for effective learning and student-teacher relationships.
-(C) - 5.16 The school instructs teachers and students in the ethical and moral use and evaluation of source materials, including verification, attribution and credit, appropriate referencing, and media literacy.
-(E/S) - 5.17 The school has, and regularly evaluates, a technology plan that includes the acquisition, inventory, and maintenance of software and hardware as well as acceptable use policies.
-(C) - 5.18 The school has implemented procedures for regular communication of student achievement to all stakeholders.
-This communication includes the following: (1) major tests used, (2) schoolwide trends in achievement, (3) accomplishment of schoolwide expected student outcomes, and (4) annual progress of individual students.
+(C) - 5.15 The school instructs teachers and students in the ethical and moral use and evaluation of source materials, including verification, attribution and credit, appropriate referencing, and media literacy.
+(E/S) - 5.16 The school has, and regularly evaluates, a technology plan that includes the acquisition, inventory, and maintenance of software and hardware as well as program philosophy, acceptable use policies, student learning outcomes, and strategies for integration of technology into the curriculum.
 (C)